FlexRank: Nested Low-Rank Knowledge Decomposition for Adaptive Model Deployment: Introduction

 A natural direction for reducing inference cost is to compress the model itself.
 Two families of techniques have become particularly prominent.
 Quantization~\citep{lin2024awq,frantar2023optq,xiao2023smoothquant} reduces numerical precision to shrink memory footprint and improve throughput, but highest-quality results typically rely on quantization-aware training (QAT)~\citep{liu2025paretoq,chen-etal-2025-efficientqat,ma2024era}, which requires modifying the training pipeline.
 Sparsity-based approaches~\citep{sun2024wanda,frantar2023sparsegpt,kurtic2023ziplm}, instead, prune weights or induce structure via penalties, such as $\ell_1$ regularization.
 However, these methods also require retraining the full model to maintain performance and often depend on hardware, kernel support, or specific sparsity patterns to translate sparsity into real speedups~\citep{DBLP:journals/corr/abs-2104-08378,pytorch_sparsity_2025}.

-While highly effective, especially for memory-bound workloads, these approaches more often fail to provide a flexible, smoothly varying set of model capacities, which are increasingly needed in heterogeneous deployment environments.
+While highly effective, especially for memory-bound workloads, these approaches often fail to provide a flexible, smoothly varying set of model capacities, which are increasingly needed in heterogeneous deployment environments.
 For example, consumer device manufacturers typically offer a variety of platforms of varying capabilities that span across different tiers and generations, thus offering different compute and capacity dynamics.
 Additionally, model inputs vary in difficulty and can be handled by smaller model variants without compromising accuracy.
 However, training and maintaining submodels of different sizes is costly and cumbersome.
 This motivates exploring alternative mechanisms for inducing \textit{model elasticity}.

 Most current techniques construct elasticity through mechanisms such as joint training of several model sizes via architectural slicing of a pretrained network~\citep{horvath2021fjord,cai2019once,devvrit2024matformer} or dynamic routing~\citep{cai2024flextron,cai2025llamaflex}.
 Yet the way these methods extract submodels frequently limits the quality of the resulting efficiency–performance trade-offs.
-First, many methods predetermine a small set of submodel sizes, often chosen uniformly or heuristically, rather than discovering the configurations that truly lie on the Pareto frontier.
+First, many such methods predetermine a small set of submodel sizes, often chosen uniformly or heuristically, rather than discovering the configurations that truly lie on the Pareto frontier.
 Second, it is usually assumed that the pretrained model already contains viable subnetworks.
-Yet, there are no guarantees that these subnetworks were ever encouraged to be performant during training and often compete for representation capacity.
+Yet, these subnetworks may have never been encouraged to be performant during training and often compete for representation capacity.